 5. Email Marketing

-According to an email statistics report by Radicati Group Inc, more that 34% of people worldwide use email, roughly amounting to 196 billion emails on a daily basis.
+According to an email statistics report by Radicati Group Inc, more than 34% of people worldwide use email, roughly amounting to 196 billion emails on a daily basis.
 And it’s growing by almost 3% each year, so it’s safe to say that email is going nowhere.

 One of the reasons why email is so great is because it is the most personal form of marketing you can do compared to the other methods outlined in this post.
 You have direct access to a person’s inbox!

-Email is extremely cost effective and can be a great way to keep in touch with your current customers, provide offers, and gain feedback on your products.
+Email is extremely cost-effective and can be a great way to keep in touch with your current customers, provide offers, and gain feedback on your products.
 It’s now also very easy to track your emails to identify key metrics such as ‘open rates’ that can help you plan future campaigns.

 6. Video Marketing